CumulusNetworks/docs/content/version/cumulus-netq-21/Cumulus-NetQ-UI-User-Guide/NetQ-Management.md

 From the NetQ Management workbench, you can view the total number of validations scheduled to run in the system.
-A set of default scheduled validations are provided and preconfigured with the NetQ UI.
+A set of default scheduled validations are provided and pre-configured with the NetQ UI.
 As an administrator, you can view and export the configurations for all scheduled validations, or add a new validation.